b0o/surfingkeys-conf/README.md

     - **V.** Repeat the `npm run gulp build` command from step 4 above after you make any changes to your configuration files.
       Your new configuration will be automatically loaded by the web server and SurfingKeys will pick it up the next time you load a webpage.

-    - **Note:** This method starts a local web server on `localhost:9919` which serves your built configuration file.
-Depending on your firewall configuration, other devices on your network may be able to read your configuration file, including any private API keys or other secrets you have configured in `conf.priv.js`.
-      Proceed with caution.

     </details></blockquote>
     </details>